Student-Athlete Bill of Rights

 Student-Athlete Code of Conduct

-As a member of the Saint Xavier University Athletic Program, you become a representative not only of your team, but the University.
+As a member of the Saint Xavier University Athletics Program, you become a representative not only of your team, but the University.
 You have the freedom to manage your own life.
 It is essential that this freedom be handled in a responsible manner so as not to jeopardize the opportunity to obtain maximum results from your college experience.
 It is important that your personal conduct demonstrates good moral and ethical judgment.
 You are expected to conduct yourself both on and off-campus in a manner that brings credit to the University and your team.
 Be aware of the image you are projecting to those individuals with whom you come in contact.

 Success in sports requires extensive time and energy.
 As a student-athlete, it is imperative that you budget your time wisely and establish sound objectives and priorities.
 Experienced student-athletes have found that good organizational skills are necessary to attend classes, practices, meetings, prepare out-of-class assignments and still have time for themselves.
 Create an effective schedule and stick with it.
 It is much wiser to make a strong start and keep current on assignments than to spend your time and energy always trying to catch up.